tmatteso/exon_LLM/README.md

 `graphs.py`

-This script will parse the logits based on the observed ALT variants, and make graphs describing model perfomrance
+This script will parse the logits based on the observed ALT variants, and make graphs describing model performance